-Psycho Cybernetics, published in 1960, provides a framework of how the mind operates as a goal striving mechanism.
-The book draws insights from both machine principles and self image psychology to help readers understand this system of ideas so as to incorporate new habits of thinking, imagining, remembering and acting, to improve their own self image and achieve their goals.
+Psycho Cybernetics (1960) provides a framework of how the mind operates as a goal striving mechanism.
+The book draws insights from both machine principles and self image psychology to help readers understand this system of ideas so as to incorporate them to improve their own self image and achieve their goals.

-The author, Maxwell Maltz was a cosmetic surgeon who also wrote several books both fiction and non-fiction, with Psycho Cybernetics being the forerunner and a foundation of many of the self help books published in the modern era.
+The author, Maxwell Maltz was a cosmetic surgeon who also wrote several books both fiction and non-fiction, with Psycho Cybernetics being the forerunner and a foundation of many of the self help books published today.

 Psycho Cybernetics Summary

-- This goal striving machine is impersonal, it will operate as a success mechanism or failure mechanism, depending on the operator (you), and the goals for which you set for it.
+- This goal striving mechanism is impersonal, it will operate as a ‘success mechanism’ or ‘failure mechanism,’ depending on the operator (you), and the goals for which you set for it.

-- Like a guided missile, your goal striving mechanism needs a target to steer towards, this is your end goal / vision.
+- Like a guided missile, your goal striving mechanism needs a target to steer towards, this is your end goal or vision.

 Psycho Cybernetics Summary